ahadas/ahadas.github.io/about.md

 Following are the projects I work on nowadays or worked on in the past.
 More information about my open source contributions is available on [Open HUB](https://www.openhub.net/accounts/Arik_Hadas/).

+## KubeVirt {#kubevirt}
+[KubeVirt](https://kubevirt.io) is an extension to kubernetes that enables running virtual machines along side containers within a kubernetes cluster.

 ## oVirt {#ovirt}
 [oVirt](http://www.ovirt.org) is a virtualization management platform optimized to the KVM hypervisor.
 It was founded by Red Hat as a community project on which Red Hat Enterprise Virtualization is based.
 It allows centralized management of virtual machines, compute, storage and networking resources, from an easy to use web-based front-end with platform independent access.